-Many types of insulation use aluminum for keeping heat in.
-On its own, though, sheets of aluminum don’t do much for maintaining warmth.
+Many types of insulation use aluminum for keeping the heat in.
+On their own, though, sheets of aluminum don’t do much for maintaining warmth.
 Combined with other types of insulation materials, like cotton, aluminum makes a decent barrier against energy loss.

 9. Aluminum Home Décor